Medicare in Idaho

 Both Original Medicare and Medicare Advantage plans are available in Idaho.

-An estimated 80 Medicare Advantage plans are available in Idaho in 2022, an increase from 75 Medicare Advantage plans in Idaho for 2021.
+An estimated 83 Medicare Advantage plans are available in Idaho in 2024, an increase from 80 in 2023.

 Although Idaho is known for its plentiful potatoes, there’s another attribute the state is known for: its gems.
 Idaho produces a whopping 72 gemstone types, including amethysts, rubies, diamonds, and star garnets.
 It’s no wonder then that Idaho is known as “the Gem State.”

-However, Idaho’s true gems are its people — known as Idahoans.
-With more than 1.68 million people, Idaho had 358,996 enrollees who were Medicare beneficiaries in 2021.
+However, Idaho’s true gems are Idahoans.
+With more than 1.9 million people, Idaho had 378,590 Medicare beneficiaries in 2023.
 Keep reading to find out more about Medicare in Idaho.

 When you qualify for Medicare in Idaho, you can choose to participate in Original Medicare or Medicare Advantage.
 Original Medicare lets you see any doctor or go to any facility that accepts Medicare.
-Original Medicare is divided into “Parts.”
-Each part is responsible for paying for different medical needs.
-For example, Medicare Part A in Idaho pays for mostly hospital coverage and long-term skilled nursing stays.
-Medicare Part B in Idaho pays for doctor’s visits, some immunizations, and durable medical equipment.
+Original Medicare is divided into parts that are responsible for different medical needs.
+Part A pays for hospital coverage and long-term skilled nursing stays.
+Part B pays for doctor’s visits, some immunizations, and durable medical equipment.

 Another option for Medicare in Idaho is Medicare Advantage plans.
 Also known as Medicare Part C, these plans are when a person chooses a private insurance company to provide their Medicare coverage.
 Medicare Advantage provides additional benefits (such as dental or eye care coverage), and most offer prescription drug coverage.

 Medicare Advantage plans in Idaho are usually region-specific.
 The plans will contract with doctors, hospitals, and other healthcare organizations to provide services.
-As a result, you will usually choose from a list of providers if you select a Medicare Advantage plan in Idaho.
+As a result, you will usually choose from a list of providers if you select a Medicare Advantage plan.

 Over the years, Medicare has expanded in its scope, specifically to increase the availability of services to those who are disabled, have been diagnosed with end stage renal disease, or have amyotrophic lateral sclerosis (ALS).